-Decommissioning the campus steam plant, plus our continued conversion from steam to hot water through the Academic District Energy System, has significantly contributed to water savings on campus.
+Decommissioning the campus steam plant, plus our conversion from steam to hot water through the Academic District Energy System, has significantly contributed to water savings on campus.
 Combined, these projects save 272 million litres of water per year.

 However, without further action on water conservation, consumption will rise in the future due to growth of the campus.

 Find out more about UBC’s Water Action Plan.